wioletag/frontend-nanodegree-mobile-portfolio-master/README.md

 The goal of this project is to optimize this online portfolio for speed.

-### To run this project:

 ### Optimizations:
 #### Part 1 of the project: Optimize PageSpeed Insights score for index.html

 To achieve a PageSpeed score of at least 90 for Mobile and Desktop, following chages were made:
 -   Minified and inlined style.css in index.html
 -   Added media="print" attribute to print.css in index.html
     ```
     <link href="css/print.css" rel="stylesheet" media="print">
     ```
 -   Added async attribute to analytics.js
     ```
     <script src="http://www.google-analytics.com/analytics.js" async></script>
     ```
 -   Optimized profilepic.jpg using ImageOptim
 -   Copied pizzeria.jpg from view/images, resized it to width 100 and put it img directory.
 Updated index.html to use this small image.
     ```
     <img src="img/pizzeria.jpg">
     ```